 4 Big Questions Raised By The Latest White House Scandal

-It's been a week since the first reports emerged about alleged domestic abuse by White House staff secretary Rob Porter.
-Porter denied the allegations, but resigned a day later.
+It has been more than a week since the first reports emerged about alleged domestic abuse by White House staff secretary Rob Porter.
+Porter denied the allegations but resigned a day later, last Wednesday.
 Yet, the scandal over his departure has not waned.

-He was an aide consistently at Trump's side, charged with handling the flow of paper to the president, including sensitive information, while holding an interim security clearance.
+He was consistently at President Trump's side, charged with handling the flow of paper to the president, including sensitive information, while holding an interim security clearance.
 It's still not clear exactly which top White House officials knew what and when about the allegations against Porter.

 But there are plenty of other big questions, too.